The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Future Study

 \subsection{Non-Dust Sierpi\'nski Carpet Modifications}

-The combinatorial methods described in Section \ref{chap:computingdust} can still be applied to non-Dust Type Sierpi\'nski Carpet Modifications, but the results may not be the possible sets of complex dimensions.
-To see the distinction, consider the following Sierpi\'nski Carpet Modification on the $3\times3$ grid:
+The combinatorial methods described in Section \ref{chap:computingdust} can still be applied to non-dust type Sierpi\'nski Carpet modifications, but the results may not be the possible set of complex dimensions.
+To see the distinction, consider the Sierpi\'nski Carpet modification on the $3\times3$ grid given by Figure \ref{fig:suscarpet}.

-Applying the combinatorial methods, we would get the following set of possible poles:
+Applying the combinatorial methods, we would produce the following set of possible poles:

-However, this does not match the results shown in \cite[Equation 10.190]{mastersthesis}, which were the following:
+However, this does not match the results shown in \cite[Equation (10.190)]{mastersthesis}, which were the following:

 where the ${}^{[n]}$ indicates that the pole is of order $n$ (all other poles listed are assumed to be simple).
-The fact that the combinatorial methods discussed cannot possibly produce poles of $\log_3(3 \pm \sqrt{2})$ is a strong indication that they will not be helpful in determining the set of possible complex dimensions for a non-Dust Sierpi\'nski Carpet Modification.
-The author is actively researching this topic.
+The fact that the combinatorial methods discussed cannot possibly produce poles of $\log_3(3 \pm \sqrt{2})$ is a strong indication that they will not be helpful in determining the set of possible complex dimensions for a Sierpi\'nski Carpet modification that is not of dust type.
+The author is actively researching this topic. \newparagraph